muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "No, I'm sorry" Phanna replied immediately.

 As I fully made my way out of the glass box, Phanna began speaking once more.

+"I really wanted to help you way back durig the exam.
+But it turned into this twisted situation."

+Phanna seemed so sincere in the way he spoke it took me by surprise.

+I wasn't even sure if there was anything that even Phanna could have done to help me then, but my curiosity got the best of me.

+"Wh-why?
+Why did you want to help me?"
+I asked.

+"I don't know, I saw a bit of myself in you I guess."

+What part of Phanna could he see in a failure like me...

+Well I guess I did try to end my own life...

+"I...
+I see..." was all I was able to muster up as Phanna lead me to the bathroom down the hallway.

+Inside the bathroom, I saw a strange looking rod sticking out of the ground with another one attached to the top of it near the center of the wall to our side.

+It seemed like the rest of the room was build around this singular pipe with a barrle to the back and a shallow water container closer to the door.

+There was another strange thing on the opposit wall offacing the tube sticking out of hte gorund that seemed to be for sitting on but I couldn't quite fgure out what it was or what it was for.

+"Melody, can you fill the barrle there with water and heat it up?"
+Phanna asked.

+"H-How?"

+"Oh, that thing there is a water source of some kind.
+I saw Mikay draw some water out of it a while back.
+I think you're supposed to move the leaver up and down to to get water out I think." said Phanna pointing to the wet pipe with the werid handle by the wall.

+I walked over to the pipe and started moving the handle up and down.

+It was heavy, I could barely lift it up but I gave it my best anyways.

+Soon enough, water was flowing slowy out of the pipe and onto the floor.

+"Ah!"
+I yelped.

+"Oh right, I think you need to connect that to the top to get water to where it needs to go" said Phanna pointing what seemed like a rope beneeth the shallow bow.

+I followed Phanna's instructions and attached one end to the top of the pipe and threw the other end into the barrle and began drawing water once again.

+After a short while, I was exhausted and sat down on the chair looking thing on the other side to catch my breath.

+"Wh...
+What happened to Master Mikay" I asked completely out of breath.

+I haven't seen him around since he left the room with the glass box earlier and I had a feeling that he wasn't around right now.

+"he went out to get some food or something like that." answered Phanna looking into the barrel.

+"I see..."